in-toto/in-toto-golang/README.md

 # in-toto-spiffe Proof Of Concept -- Not for Prod

 in-toto is a specification to provide policy and attestations for software supply chains.
 Managing the PKI around in-toto has been a major reason cited as lack of adoption.
-This The project aims to provide a non-production proof of concept on integrating SPIRE PKI orchestration with in-toto build chain attestation.
+The project aims to provide a non-production proof of concept on integrating SPIRE PKI orchestration with in-toto build chain attestation.